 Over a period of several years, I worked with Dr. Lee Rothfarb and Dr. John Hajda on an e-learning program for the music department at the University of California, Santa Barbara.
 The final product was a series of lessons forming the basis of a thorough, hands-on course in western music theory.

-As part of the process of writing a dissertation, I keep a blog outlining current developments, thoughts, and questions pertaining to my research on the music of Frank Zappa and related topics.
+As part of my ever-evolving research, I keep a blog outlining current developments, thoughts, and questions pertaining to my research on the music of Frank Zappa and related topics.
 The blog also includes accepted abstracts and recent papers read at conferences.

 In early 2007, I had the privilege and pleasure of co-organizing a conference at UCSB for the Center for the Interdisciplinary Study of Music (CISM).
 Click the link above to see the official website I designed for the conference.